 |Fine Arts||1 credit (visual/performing/music)|

 |Earth Science||Biology (lab)||Chemistry (lab)||*Government/Native American Studies|

 **prerequisite or teacher recommendation

 All aide positions will be assigned a grade of P or F. No credit will be given for an F. Only Juniors and Seniors are eligible to be aides.
 Aides must have a 2.5 GPA.
 Only one aide per class will be allowed except PE, which may have one male and one female aide.
+Students will be assigned a grade level in high school based on credits earned and the administrators discretion.
+Students who don’t have enough credits will be assigned to the grade appropriate for their credit level.
 Credit will be issued according to the following schedule:

 |Language Arts||1 credit|

 |History & Social Studies||1 credit|

 |Fine Arts||1 credit|